CARES Act Public Disclosure

 This notice serves to acknowledge that Seton Hill University signed and returned to the United States Department of Education the Certification and Agreement and the assurance that Seton Hill University has used and intends to use no less than 50 percent of the funds the university has received under the CARES Act to provide Emergency Financial Aid Grants to Students.

-Seton Hill University estimates that 1,780 students at the institution are eligible to receive Emergency Financial Aid Grants to students under the CARES Act and U.S. Department of Education guidelines.
-As of August 29, 2020, 217 Seton Hill University students have received an Emergency Financial Aid Grant to students under the CARES Act.
+Seton Hill University estimates that 1,780 students at the institution are eligible to receive Emergency Financial Aid Grants to Students under the CARES Act and U.S. Department of Education guidelines.
+As of September 30, 2020, 237 Seton Hill University students have received an Emergency Financial Aid Grant to Students under the CARES Act.

 Seton Hill University developed an internal methodology and application process to determine which students receive Emergency Financial Aid Grants under the CARES Act and the amounts of each grant award.